im-naren/Simba/QUICK-START.md

 - Works in the background

 ### Manual Scan
-1. Right-click the Amplify icon → Click to open popup
+1. Right-click the Simba icon → Click to open popup
 2. Click "Scan for Duplicates"
 3. Review the found duplicates
 4. Click "Close All Duplicates" or close specific groups